nossidge/tildeverse/README.md

 by Paul Thompson - nossidge@gmail.com

-Get a list of all users in the Tildeverse.
+Generate a list of all users in the Tildeverse.

 Mostly done using HTML scraping, but there are few JSON feeds.

+Output to JSON, with web front-end to view data in table form.

 ## Output